Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: The Hindmarsh-Rose coupled model

-In this work, we consider the HR neural network as a system of $N$ neural oscillators in which the configuration of couplings is assumed to be long-range.
+Many nontrivial examples of dynamical systems have been provided by phenomenological and neurophysiological models developed to reproduce the activities of neural oscillators.
+The Hindmarsh-Rose model \cite{Hindmarsh}, a generalization of the Fitzhugh equations \cite{Fitzhugh}, represents a paradigmatic example of these systems.
+It aims to study the spiking-bursting behavior of the membrane potential observed in the single neuron experiments.
+In this paper, following Refs. \cite{Kakmeni,Djeundam} we generalize the HR neural model assuming only that the coupling between neural oscillators are long-ranged through the membrane potential variable.
+The HR neural network is then assumed as a system of $N$ neural oscillators in which the configuration of couplings is assumed to be power long-ranged.
 In this case, each unit of HR neural model is coupled to any other.
-We also assume that the coupling between the neural oscillators is nonlocal.
-Then, the model can be reformulated by means of the following nonlinear ordinary differential equations:
+The model can be reformulated by means of the following nonlinear ordinary differential equations: